goreleaser/goreleaser/www/docs/customization/chocolatey.md

     # Supports markdown.
 To prevent the need to continually update this field,
     # providing a URL to an external list of Release Notes is perfectly
     # acceptable.
-    # Default is empty.
     release_notes: "https://github.com/foo/bar/releases/tag/v{{ .Version }}"

     # App's dependencies
-    # Default is empty.
-Version is not required.
+    # The version is not required.
     dependencies:
       - id: nfpm
         version: 2.20.0